drguichard/lifehacks_app/README.md

 	TO DO LIST

-* Search bar that works with keywords.
+* Tips and Topics search bar.
-* Share links on all cards (tips, topics, domains).
+* Share links icons on all cards (tips, topics, domains).
-* Dashboard with profile edition, author sction, favorite domain topics tips.
+* Dashboard with avatar, favorite domain, topics and tips.
+* Comments on tips.
+* Uploadable photos and other links for tips.
+* ACtion mailer: registration and alerts on new tips according to domains and/or topics follow.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------